its-tushar-bit/sonatype-firewall-extension/insight-brain-tenancy/readme.md

 ### Problems

 There is a potential loop-hole here which involves parallel requests and re-used threads but is highly unlikely IMO.
-Threading work doesn’t happen often, less so within a thread pool, however when it does we need to encourage good practice (making use of TenantAwareRunnable) and failing that the tenant validation is incredibly likely to catch a mistake before we release (it will break the feature as soon as tenant reuse is encountered) This could happen if you have two requests at the same time, a developer has used a native thread (not the tenant aware
+Threading work doesn’t happen often, less so within a thread pool, however when it does, we need to encourage good practice (making use of TenantAwareRunnable) and failing that the tenant validation is incredibly likely to catch a mistake before we release (it will break the feature as soon as tenant reuse is encountered) This could happen if you have two requests at the same time, a developer has used a native thread (not the tenant aware